 A single complaint can include more than one allegation.
 Complaints that include an abuse of authority allegation are most numerous.
-From 2006 through 2016, the CCRB received over 43,000 complaints with at least one abuse of authority allegation.
+From 2006 through 2018, the CCRB received more than 50,000 complaints with at least one abuse of authority allegation.

 Note: 1) This data only includes reported incidents that occurred within the five boroughs by a NYPD officer.
 2) See NYC Planning, Current & Projected Populations for the population size of each borough.

 Precinct 75 has consistently had the highest number of reported CCRB complaints in NYC over time, followed by the 73rd and 44th precincts.

 Note: Hover over a precinct for the number of complaints.
 Data is not available to download due to individual level information.